Tips for Naming a Business

 Kona Professional Housekeepers

 The downside of these business names is that they are tied to a location.
-That is, it would be hard for these business entities to franchise or open a location in another area with the same name.
-So, on one hand the brand is really strong for a specific area, but it’s hard to expand the business with the same name elsewhere.
+It would be hard for these business entities to franchise or open a location with the same name in another area.
+So, on one hand, the brand is solid for a specific area, but it’s hard to expand the business with the same name elsewhere.

 Use a family name:

-My problem with these names is that they make an exit from the business difficult for the original owner.
+My problem with these names is that they make exiting the business difficult for the original owner.
 When “Bob” or “Anderson” is the brand, it makes it very difficult when “Bob or “Anderson” want to retire or move on to another business venture.
-Most businesses are worth a lot more if the brand is not specific to an individual.
-Selling these businesses will be more difficult, and the business value is probably less because of the name.
+Most businesses are worth more if the brand is not specific to an individual.
+Selling these businesses will be more complex, and the business value is probably less because of the name.

 Here are things to consider for your business name:

-• If at all possible make sure that the domain name for your business is available.
-It will make your future marketing efforts a lot smoother and less expensive if your business name is your domain name.
+• If at all possible, make sure that the domain name for your business is available.
+It will make your future marketing efforts much smoother and less expensive if your business name is your domain name.

 • Keep your name broad enough to allow the business to grow into new areas.